47th G7 summit: Leaders at the summit

 Boris Johnson chaired the 47th G7 summit.

 Participants included leaders of the G7 member states plus representatives of the European Union.
 The president of the European Commission has been a permanent participant at all meetings since 1981.
 The president of the European Council has been the EU's co-representative since the 36th G8 summit hosted by Canada in 2010.

 In March 2014, the G7 declared that a meaningful discussion was currently not possible with Russia in the context of the G8.
 Since then, meetings have continued within the G7 process.
 US President Donald Trump and French President Emmanuel Macron were reported to have agreed that Russia should be invited to the 46th G7 summit in 2020, but the United Kingdom and Canada threatened to veto such a proposal if the United States and France went ahead.
-The 2020 summit was ultimately cancelled due to the COVID-19 pandemic.
+The 2020 summit was ultimately cancelled due to the COVID-19 pandemic and the 2021 summit implemented safety measures during the reunion, though the use of masks and social distancing was sometimes ignored due to most leaders having received COVID-19 vaccinations and tests before the summit.

 Boris Johnson, British Prime Minister, invited leaders from India, South Korea, South Africa, and Australia.
 Australia welcomed the official invitation.
 Moon Jae-in, President of South Korea, accepted the invitation and extended an invitation to Johnson to attend the Partnering for Green Growth and the Global Goals 2030 (P4G Summit) in May 2021, which Johnson accepted.
 Narendra Modi, Prime Minister of India, also accepted the invitation.
 It has been suggested that Johnson was attempting to expand the G7 group, a meeting forum for the world's leading economies, to create the D10, a forum for the world's ten leading democracies.

 The 2021 summit was the first summit attended by Italian Prime Minister Mario Draghi and US President Joe Biden, and was the final summit attended by German Chancellor Angela Merkel.
 It was also the first and only summit for Japanese Prime Minister Yoshihide Suga.

 Queen Elizabeth II also hosted G7 leaders at the Eden Project following the first day of talks.